jaspector

 Department hours Monday-Friday 8 a.m.-4:30 p.m.

-Typical inspection sequence: For new homes, city guidelines require staged inspections and completion of all plumbing, electrical, mechanical, building, and engineering finals before certificate of occupancy.
+Typical sequence: For new homes, city guidelines require staged inspections and completion of all plumbing, electrical, mechanical, building, and engineering finals before certificate of occupancy.

-Do I need a building permit in St. Clair Shores, MI?
+01 Do I need a building permit in St. Clair Shores, MI?

 St. Clair Shores says its Building Department issues all types of building, plumbing, mechanical, electrical, fence, driveway, and other permits.

-How much does a building permit cost in St. Clair Shores, MI?
+02 How much does a building permit cost in St. Clair Shores, MI?

+Building permit fees in St. Clair Shores, MI are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $30 for work estimated at $300 or less; $50 for work estimated at $301 or more..
 Fees are calculated as: Building fees are valuation-based.
 New construction and additions/alterations are charged per $1,000 of estimated cost, with separate flat fees for some permit types..
 Plan check fee: Site plan review starts at $100 for single-family residential and $1,000 for commercial/industrial; engineering review fees vary by current hourly rate or acreage formula..

-How do I apply for a building permit in St. Clair Shores, MI?
+03 How do I apply for a building permit in St. Clair Shores, MI?

-1. Start on the Building Department page and download the applicable application or project guideline packet.
+To apply for a building permit in St. Clair Shores, MI, follow these steps: 1.
+Start on the Building Department page and download the applicable application or project guideline packet.
 2. Assemble the required materials.
 The city's new residential construction guidelines require a building permit application, $500 deposit, two plan sets, a stamped and sealed survey, energy compliance documents, ventilation worksheet, and other project-specific items.
 3. Include city soil erosion materials where the project is within 500 feet of Lake St. Clair, a canal, or the Milk River, or disturbs 1 acre or more.
 4. Submit the package to the Building Department for review.
 5. Pay fees under the city's fee resolution.
 6. After issuance, request inspections by contacting the department; 24-hour notice is required in the new-construction guideline.

-What work is exempt from building permits in St. Clair Shores, MI?
+04 What work is exempt from building permits in St. Clair Shores, MI?

-How do I schedule a building inspection in St. Clair Shores, MI?
+05 How do I schedule a building inspection in St. Clair Shores, MI?

-Other cities in Macomb County
+Other jurisdictions in Macomb County.

-View all Macomb County jurisdictions →
+All Macomb County jurisdictions →